Azure/ADX-in-a-Day-Lab2/README.md

 As part of an incident investigation, you need to find out how many queries were executed in the past 3 hours.
 <br>
-Write a command to count the number of queries that you ran, in the past 3 hours.
+Write a command to count the number of queries that were run, in the past 3 hours.

 **Question:** Which column in .show queries has information related to user or app that has run the queries?